Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to plan, NATO defense ministers will also meet in Brussels (Belgium) on June 15-16.

-In an interview with Reuters , Mr. Stoltenberg stressed that it is important to take advantage of the remaining time before the NATO Summit in the Lithuanian capital Vilnius to reach an agreement on Sweden's accession to the alliance.
+In an interview with Reuters , Mr. Stoltenberg emphasized that it is important to take advantage of the remaining time before the NATO Summit in the Lithuanian capital Vilnius to reach an agreement on Sweden's accession to the alliance.

 Sweden officially applied to join NATO in May 2022.
-To become a full member of the organization, the application must be ratified by all member states.
+To officially become a member of the organization, the application must be ratified by all member states.
 To date, 28 out of 30 member states have accepted Sweden's membership in NATO.

 Türkiye and Hungary have not yet supported Sweden joining the alliance.
 Türkiye believes that Sweden harbors members of groups that Ankara considers terrorists.